-In direct response to the Framework agreement signed with DEFRA and the obligations placed on the City Council as a Licensing Authority, officers from the Service conducted a range of inspection visits to business premises across Newcastle in 2022/2023, mainly in response to complaints and intelligence as received.
+In direct response to the Framework agreement signed with DEFRA and the obligations placed on the City Council as a Licensing Authority, officers from the Service conducted a range of inspection visits to business premises across Newcastle in 2024/2025, mainly in response to complaints and intelligence as received.

-- The Service carried out Animal Health and Welfare visits to 10 premises in the city to assess all procedures under the provisions of Animal Welfare legislation in respect of disease control and as applicable to a range of range of farm animals including pigs, cattle, and sheep. - The Service continued to promote throughout 2022/2023 the need to adhere by the national restrictions aimed at the prevention of avian flu within the domesticated bird population. - The Service actioned in partnership with APHA the response to the declaration of the Avian Flu outbreak at Ouseburn Farm on the 22 January 2022.
-The Protection Zone and Surveillance Zone were lifted on the 14 April 2022.
+- The Service carried out Animal Health and Welfare visits to 12 premises in the city to assess all procedures under the provisions of Animal Welfare legislation in respect of disease control and as applicable to a range of range of farm animals including pigs, cattle, and sheep. - The Service continued to promote throughout 2024/2025 the need to adhere by the national restrictions aimed at the prevention of avian flu within the domesticated bird population. - The Service continued to promote with businesses the need to adhere to strict animal health and welfare restrictions with respect to all notifiable animal diseases including swine flu and blue tongue.

-In addition, The Service is involved in the national feed hygiene project as delivered by the NTSB on behalf of the FSA in 2022/2023.
+In addition, The Service is involved in the national feed hygiene project as delivered by the NTSB on behalf of the FSA in 2024/2025.
 Audits continued to be conducted during this project and these have included a number of micro-breweries.

-In addition, with the implementation of the licensing provisions set out within the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 (13), inspection and authorisation visits were paid to a range of premises.
+In addition, with the implementation of the licensing provisions set out within the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 (12), inspection and authorisation visits were paid to a range of premises.

-5. Government Response to Transforming Regulatory Enforcement
+5. Conservative Government's Response to Transforming Regulatory Enforcement to the Consultation on Transforming Regulatory Enforcement" (13).

-The development and direction of the City Council's Trading Standards Service will also continue to be formulated after all due consideration of the previous "Government Response to the Consultation on Transforming Regulatory Enforcement" (14).
+The development and direction of the City Council's Trading Standards Service will also continue to be formulated after all due consideration of the previous "Government Response